Our Products

 • Mapping of CRM case fields to Document Set metadata

-• Ongoing synchronization of changes
+• Ongoing automatic synchronization of changes

 • Ordered processing per case through queue sessions